shubhamVK2607/TrelloBoard/README.md

 Responsiveness – The UI can be improved for smaller screens, ensuring a better mobile experience by making layouts adapt dynamically.

+Note: The update endpoint only works for existing todos.
+Newly created todos cannot be updated because they are not persisted in the database.
+The feature to update newly created todo has not been added yet but I can implement it if needed.